inket/dominosjp/README.md

 ### Features

 - Order a pizza in less than a minute
+- Save your preferences for even faster ordering
 - Finds the best coupon for your order from your coupon box, by calculating the real value

+### Preferences

+Not really pizza-related, but by providing default values in a `.dominosjp.yml` file in your home directory you can skip most steps.
+See [.dominosjp.yml](blob/master/.dominosjp.yml) for examples.

+Note: All keys are optional.
+It even allows for partial credit card info.

 ### Limitations/TODO